snsvrno/version-lp-rs/README.md

 ```

+## Notes for Success
-As a final note, you cannot compare against patterns, patterns can only be checked using the `is_compatible_with` function.
+- You cannot compare against patterns, patterns can only be checked using the `is_compatible_with` function.
+- Wildcards will be assumed when compairing different length version numbers. `1.2` will be compatible with `1.2.3`

 ## Pattern Matching
 Currently the only wildcard supported is `*`.